 Victims, and/or friends of victims, can seek advice and information from these resources about options for ensuring safety of the victim on campus.

 These resources are recommended if you are seeking a completely confidential conversation, and/or are working with administrators to seek information and support but also want to speak to a professional to find resources for healing.

-Victims can file an official report with any Harassment Reporting Officer, Security Services, or Student Conduct.
-Victims can expect to be taken seriously by the college when formally reported.
-Should a victim decide to turn the report into an official complaint through the student conduct process, the victim can expect and to have the incidents investigated and properly resolved through administrative procedures.
-For more information about the option of pursuing a conduct process, see Student Conduct Process for Sexual Misconduct.
+Should a victim decide to file an official complaint through the Title IX and Equal Opportunity Office, the victim can expect to have the incidents investigated and properly resolved through administrative procedures.
+For more information on filing an official report, see Reporting Harassment or Sexual Assault.
+For more information about the option of pursuing a conduct process, see Title IX and Equal Opportunity.